Wang Xiaohui

 Wang Xiaohui (王晓晖; born August 1962) is a Chinese politician who is the current party secretary of Sichuan, in office since April 2022.
-Previously he served as director of the National Film Administration and deputy head of the Propaganda Department of the Chinese Communist Party.
+Previously he served as director of the National Film Administration and deputy head of the Publicity Department of the Chinese Communist Party.
 He is a representative of the 19th National Congress of the Chinese Communist Party and a member of the 19th Central Committee of the Chinese Communist Party.

 Biography

 Wang was born in Changling County, Jilin, in 1962.
 He earned his master's degree in law from Jilin University.